 The milling is going to strip some nutrients, and fiber that often replaced with inferior ingredients that the natural grain contains.

-Breads that are available in the stores, have so much advertisement attached to them that it is difficult to ignore.
+Loaves of bread that are available in the stores, have so many advertisements attached to them that it is difficult to ignore.

 Better reason to take the time to understand how each of the milling processes work, equipping yourself with the knowledge to make a better choice.